kugared94/E-commerce-project/README.md

 * W3c Validator
   - Using this website to check all the error in html.

-* Google Cloud Platform
-  - Using this website to get the APi key for the google map.

 * EmailJS
   - Using this website get the APi key for the contact area.

+* Hiroku
+  - Using this website as a deployment.

+* AWS Amazon
+  - Using this website to buy the domain.

 ## Deployment
 This project was developed using the GitPod, and pushed to GitHub using the built in function within GitPod.